Julian Knight (murderer)

 Julian Knight (born 4 March 1968) is an Australian mass murderer.
 On 9 August 1987, he shot seven people dead and injured 19 during a shooting spree in Clifton Hill, Victoria, Australia, in what became known as the Hoddle Street massacre.

 Knight is serving seven concurrent sentences of life imprisonment with a non-parole period of 27 years.
 The judge who sentenced him, Justice George Hampel, stated that there were "a number of significant mitigatory factors" and "the fixing of a minimum term in this case is appropriate because of your age and your prospects of rehabilitation."
 The Crown prosecutor, Joe Dickson QC, "did not contend that a minimum term should not be fixed."

 Knight is incarcerated in the maximum security Port Phillip Prison in Truganina near Melbourne.
-He would have been eligible for parole in 2014, until the Victorian government passed and approved of legislation which ensures that he is kept in jail until he dies, is in immediate danger of dying or is so incapacitated that he no longer poses a danger to others.
+He would have been eligible for parole in 2014 except that the Victorian government passed and approved of legislation which ensures that he is kept in jail until he dies, is in immediate danger of dying, or is so incapacitated that he no longer poses a danger to others.
 Knight has challenged the validity of the legislation many times, but lost his final appeal to the High Court in August 2017.

 Early life

 Julian Knight is the eldest of three children.
-He was adopted by a family with strong army ties when he was ten days old.
-Knight moved often as a child, living in Melbourne and Puckapunyal, and also abroad in Malaysia, Hong Kong and Singapore.
-In early 1975, Knight's family settled in Laverton, Victoria, and he attended Laverton Primary School until the end of 1978.
+When he was ten days old he was adopted by a family with strong army ties.
+Knight moved often as a child, living in Melbourne, Puckapunyal, and also abroad in Malaysia, Hong Kong, and Singapore.
+In early 1975, Knight's family settled in Laverton, Victoria and he attended Laverton Primary School until the end of 1978.
 His parents divorced in 1980 when he was 12.
-He then attended Westbourne Grammar School, Fitzroy High School and later Melbourne High School, a selective secondary school with entry by academic examination.
+He then attended Westbourne Grammar School, Fitzroy High School, and later Melbourne High School, a selective secondary school with entry by academic examination.
 An entry written by students in the 1985 Melbourne High School yearbook says: Julian 'Swapo' Knight inherited the role of "cadet unit looney and chief political agitator".
-While at Westbourne he was known for his fascination with guns and the military, with strong interests in Nazi Germany and World War II.
-In 1986, he attended La Trobe University to study French, German history and politics.
+While at Westbourne, he was known for his fascination with guns and the military with strong interests in Nazi Germany and World War II.
+In 1986, he attended La Trobe University to study French, German history, and politics.

 Military career

-Knight joined the Australian Army Cadets aged 14 and served in two cadet units, the Norwood High School Cadet Unit and the Melbourne HSCU.
+Knight joined the Australian Army Cadets aged 14 and served in two cadet units, the Norwood Secondary College Cadet Unit and the Melbourne HSCU.
 He later enlisted in the Army Reserve at the age of 17 while still in high school, serving as a trooper in the 4th/19th Prince of Wales's Light Horse Regiment, an armoured reconnaissance unit.
-Knight entered the Royal Military College, Duntroon on 13 January 1987, at the age of 18.
+Knight entered the Royal Military College, Duntroon on 13 January 1987 at the age of 18.
 While a military career had long been a dream, he performed poorly at studies and gained good results only in weapons expertise exercises.
-Knight was advised to leave the army after an incident in which he stabbed his superior, a sergeant, while drinking.
+Knight was advised to leave the army in July 1987 after an incident in which he stabbed his superior, a sergeant, while drinking.